jaspock/me/docs/materials/transformers/en/attention.md

 Notice that the previous language model example is quite limited because the model is asked to generate text without providing any *seed*.
 If, as mentioned, we sample possible words from the probability distribution, we can generate more than one sequence.
 If we simply select the token with the highest probability, the generated sequence would be unique.

 This section demonstrates how a prefix (*prompt*) can be provided to the model, asking it to continue the sequence.
-This is the underlying idea of recent language models (GPT, PaLM, LLaMA, etc.) that have shown the ability to generate text, sustain conversations, and present arguments of surprising quality.
+This is the underlying idea of recent language models (GPT, Gemini, Llama, etc.) that have shown the ability to generate text, hold conversations, and present arguments of surprising quality.
 These models have been trained to generate the next token in a sequence but include additional training phases that generally consist of:

 - *Fine-tuning* the weights with text datasets formed by questions and answers, enabling the system to handle dialogues effectively;
 - Fine-tuning based on human feedback about the quality of the generated responses, where evaluators rank different responses to the same question by quality (truthful and polite answers receive the highest scores).
 Since there is no differentiable loss function in this case, reinforcement learning techniques are used to adjust the weights according to alternative policies.
+An alternative approach is to have pairs of preferred/dispreferred responses and use a standard loss funcion that promotes the preferred response and discourages the dispreferred one, a technique known as *preference optimization*.

 Observe how the autoregressive architecture we have studied can also be used for summarizing or translating text into other languages.
 In these cases, the prefix consists of the text to be summarized or translated, respectively.
 A special token indicates to the model that the prefix has ended and that it should start generating the output text.

 Finally, the representations learned by a transformer during training for each of its layers on new input phrases can be considered contextual embeddings of the different input tokens.
 These embeddings can be very useful in various natural language processing tasks.
 In principle, any layer can be suitable for obtaining these representations, but some studies have shown that certain layers are better suited for specific tasks.
 Layers closer to the input seem to capture more morphological information, while final layers are more related to semantics.

-## A Self-Attention Analogy
+## A Self-Attention Analogy {#analogy-self-attention}

 The self-attention mechanism can be introduced for educational purposes based on a hypothetical version of Python that allows accessing dictionary values using *approximate* keys.
 Consider the following Python dictionary stored in the variable `d`; like any Python dictionary, it contains a set of keys (e.g., `apple`) and associated values (e.g., `8` is the value associated with the key `apple`):